2018 SACRAMENT OF RECONCILIATION

 There will not be grade 2 religious education classes for 2nd grade students either of the Sacrament days.
-Although there will be classes for all other students.
+Although there will be classes for all other students on that date.

-Rehearsal will take place during both class sessions on Saturday, March 4th, (9 & 10:30 a.m.) and during class on Monday March 6th, at 5:30.
-Parents need not attend the rehearsal, but are welcome to wait and watch if you choose.
+Rehearsal will take place during both class times sessions on Saturday, February 10th, (9 & 10:30 a.m.)
+OR during class time on Monday February 12th, at 5:30.
+Parents need not attend the rehearsal, but are welcome to wait if you choose.

 This rehearsal is for ALL GRADE 2 STUDENTS and First Reconciliation students and should last only 20-30 minutes.
 All home schooled and Catholic school students are encouraged to attend, so that the children are equally prepared.
 These students may attend any rehearsal session.
 No need to call to schedule a time.
 Class students will rehearse during class, then complete the remainder of their class and may be picked up at the usual time.